jpychan/musicxplorer/README.txt

 - Google (Maps, Distance Services, Directions, Places Autocomplete)
 - Skyscanner
 - Flickr
+- Greyhound (headless browser searching and scraping bus schedules)

 Features
 - Save festivals and compare the cost in an easy-to-read table
-- Can set your default location
+- Detects your default location by your IP, user-editable
-- Search database for festivals
+- Search through the 450 festivals around the world
 - Shows you how much it is to drive, bus or fly to each festival
-- Save your favourite festivals and compare the cost and travel time to each event

 Data Source
-Scraped a popular music festival website: musicfestivalwizard.com. ~450 festivals
+Festival data: musicfestivalwizard.com.
+Gas price: Gasbuddy

 My updates
 - made the site completely mobile responsive (converted from PureCSS to Skeleton)
-- fixed caching - saving data according to their session ID, rather than overwriting the same row by different users
+- fixed caching - saving data according to user's session ID, rather than overwriting the same row by different users
 - added caching to save bus and flight data to avoid API being called multiple times for the same search (expires after 30 min)
 - added default location setting by user's IP
 - added Google Places Autocomplete API for users to set their default location